Last updated: June 15, 2017

 2. Rover.com Service.

 2.1 Nature of the Rover.com Service.
 The Rover.com Service consists of a desktop Web application, mobile applications, and other related tools, support and services that pet owners (“Pet Owners”) and providers of pet-related services (“Service Providers”) can use to find, communicate with and interact with each other.
-The Rover.com Service includes our emergency support services, educational materials for Service Providers, our RoverGO and Rover Match services, our Rover Protection Package, and other related services.
+The Rover.com Service includes our emergency support services, educational materials for Service Providers, our RoverGO and Rover Match services, our Rover Protection Package, our Resolution Center, and other related services.
 We charge fees for some aspects of the Rover.com Service, as described below in Section 10.

 2.3 Release.
 We hereby expressly disclaim, and you hereby expressly release us from, any and all liability whatsoever for any controversies, claims, suits, injuries, loss, harm and/or damages arising from and/or in any way related to your interactions or dealings with other users and the acts and/or omissions of Service Providers and Pet Owners, whether online or offline.
 You acknowledge and agree that YOUR USE AND/OR PROVISION OF PET CARE SERVICES IS AT YOUR SOLE AND EXCLUSIVE RISK.